Ashwagandha

 Extracts, sometimes standardized for active withanolides, offer a more potent concentration than raw powders.
 They’re perfect for those who want distinguishable potency but in lower doses.

-These extracts are often combined with thoroughly researched ingredients like L-theanine and saffron, maximizing their stress relief and mood-balancing benefits.
+These extracts are often combined with thoroughly researched ingredients, such as L-theanine and saffron, to maximize their stress-relieving and mood-balancing benefits.

 Capsules and Tablets